jtan052/Block-Breaker/README.md

 Use your mouse to control the paddle and rebound the ball back towards the blocks advancing when all blocks on that level are destroyed.
 In the case that the ball is not caught and passes through a lower threshold the game will end.

-To run this game, see the folder BlockBreakerPCBuild and run the application!
+To run this game, see the folder BlockBreakerPCBuild and run the application UnityDeveloperCourse2D!